zee-hussain/split-bills/README.md

 # split-bills
-A simple python script to add bills to Splitwise
+A simple python/selenium script to add bills to Splitwise.
+Uses GitHub actions for CI.